pragmaticivan/gosocketio/README.md

 }
 ```

-You probably want to use a `select` receiving a second channel, such as context.Done() to avoid program loop, leak memory, or both in case of failure on all non-trivial programs.
+The reason why you probably want to use a `select` receiving a second channel, such as context.Done() on all non-trivial programs is to avoid program loop, leak memory, or both in case of failure.

 The default namespace is automatically ready after establishing the socket.io session.
+Therefore, `*socketio.Client` doesn't expose a `Ready()` method.

 ## Connecting to a socket.io server with a custom namespace
 You can connect to a namespace and start emitting messages to it with: